We support tenants living in private accomodation to pay their rent if they are on a low income and are eligible for Housing Benefit.

-If your tenant has rent arrears
+If your tenant receives housing benefit and has rent arrears

 If we overpay your tenant

 If we have paid too much Housing Benefit, we can ask you or your tenant to pay the money back.
 We may recover the overpayment by: